penguinpowernz/wray/README.markdown

 - [ ] web socket support
 - [ ] eventsource support
 - [ ] logging
+- [ ] don't panic!
 - [ ] stop having to register transports
 - [ ] middleware additions ???
-- [ ] subscribe by giving a channel name and a go channel
+- [x] subscribe by giving a channel name and a go channel
 - [x] extensions support
 - [ ] correctly handle disconnect and server down
 - [ ] promises for subscription and publishing ???